 The 3Q project is located in the Lithium Traingle, which comprises high-altitude salt lakes and salt flats, many of which contain high levels of lithium concentrations.
 Located in the southern part of the triangle, the project coincides with the Pedernales and Maricunga salars in Chile and hence is estimated to contain lithium brine accumulations.

-Processing at Tres Quebradas project
+Mining and recovery methods at Tres Quebradas project

 Tres Quebrads lithium project infrastructure